allianceauth/allianceauth/docs/installation/services/discourse.md

 Navigate to `discourse.example.com` and log on.
 Top right press the 3 lines and select `Admin`.
 Go to API tab and press `Generate Master API Key`.

-Now go to the allianceauth folder and edit settings:

-    nano /home/allianceserver/allianceauth/alliance_auth/settings.py

-Scroll down to the Discourse section and set the following:
+Add the following values to your auth project's settings file:
- - `DISCOURSE_URL`: `discourse.example.com`
+ - `DISCOURSE_URL`: `discourse.example.com` (do not add a trailing slash!)
  - `DISCOURSE_API_USERNAME`: the username of the admin account you generated the API key with
  - `DISCOURSE_API_KEY`: the key you just generated